-There are many types of communication, an email, a message, a voice call, video call or even a “let’s go get a coffee”.
-Each has a totally different impact on productivity and picking the right one is as important to the production pipeline as any other task we can perform.
+There are many types of communication: an email, a message, a voice call, a video call, or even a “let’s go get a coffee."
+Each channel has a different impact on productivity, and picking the right one is as important to the production pipeline as any other task we can perform.

 Synchronous communication is the one we are most inclined to because it’s easy and more comfortable in a way.

-A conversation (usually) requires at least 2 people.
+A conversation (usually) requires at least two people.
 An engaged conversation can take multiple forms:

-All these are great options for things that can’t be done in any other way, or are way harder to do asynchronously.
-For example, a performance review, strategy discussion, interviews, 1-1s.
+All these are great options for things that can’t be done in any other way or are way harder to do asynchronously.
+For example, performance reviews, strategy discussions, interviews, 1-1s.

-Async communication brings/enforces some of the long sought best practices such as:
+Asynchronous communication brings/enforces some long-sought best practices, such as:

-Example 4 with the same two people (as example 3) developing a set of tasks but resorting to async communication.
+Example 4 with the same two people (as in example 3) developing a set of tasks but resorting to asynchronous communication.

-Humans aren’t very good at going from a state of total focus on task A to total focus on task B without loss (as depicted in the following image).
-For example, when you’re deep in a book and get interrupted with something.
+Humans aren’t great at going from a state of total focus on task A to total focus on task B without loss (as depicted in the following image).
+For example, when you’re deep in a book and get interrupted by something.
 It’ll take you a moment to get back into the book.

-In Example 5 we see a time-based chart, where Time and Productivity are the axes.
-This example depicts the timeline of a backend developer that gets interrupted twice, first by a frontend developer about the payload of an API request and second time from a new team member about setting up the project’s database locally.
+In Example 5, we see a time-based chart, where Time and Productivity are the axes.
+This example depicts the timeline of a backend developer who gets interrupted twice — first by a frontend developer about the payload of an API request, and a second time, by a new team member, about setting up the project’s database locally.

 The backend developer spent some time focusing on the task at hand (1) and later transitioned to a state of focus (2).
 This (2) is what we want to maximize and where we get the best out of our super creative and powerful brains.
-Then, when interrupted, the developer spends some time to address the question from the frontend developer (3) to then get back to the task (1).
-Unfortunately as the developer was focusing again (2), a new interruption occurs (3).
+Then, when interrupted, the developer spends some time addressing the question from the frontend developer (3) to then get back to the task (1).
+Unfortunately, as the developer was focusing again (2), a new interruption occurs (3).

 If you read this far, I’m sure this is all very familiar to you.